 - Unlimited downloads from the Filmstocks Standard Library

 PowerDirector was released in 2001 by Taiwanese multimedia software company CyberLink, which has often been ahead of trends in professional video editing software by supporting new formats and technologies, including 4K and 360-degree VR video.
 We chose it for the best features because it offers more native capabilities than any of the software we reviewed while still remaining accessible to beginners.

 PowerDirector gives users all the advanced editing features found in pro editing software, including image stabilization and video correction tools, professional effects, multicam editing, motion tracking, audio scrubbing, and more.
 Users also get access to new design packs and music and sound effect clips every month, something other platforms offer as extra add-ons.

-PowerDirector is available for both Windows and Mac systems and offers two one-time licenses and two subscription pricing options, all with a 30-day free trial:
+PowerDirector is available for both Windows and Mac systems and offers two one-time (lifetime) licenses and two subscription pricing options, all with a 30-day money-back guarantee:

 PowerDirector 19 Ultra